Long-time behavior of the Stokes-transport system in a channel: Introduction

-In \cite{gancedogranero} the interface problem for \eqref{eq:ST} is considered also in the domain $\Omega=\T\times(0,1)$.
-The interface problem treats the case where the density is equal to two different constant below and above an interface $\Gamma(t)\subset\Omega$.
-The question is about the regularity of the interface, the well-posedness for $L^\infty$ densities being established in \cite{leblond}.
+\paragraph{Related results and comparison with the incompressible porous medium equation.} In \cite{gancedogranero} the interface problem for \eqref{eq:ST} is considered also in the domain $\Omega=\T\times(0,1)$.
+The interface problem treats the case where the density is equal to two different constants below and above an interface $\Gamma(t)\subset\Omega$.
+The question lies in the regularity of the interface, the well-posedness for $L^\infty$ densities being established in \cite{leblond,antontsev2000free}.
 More precisely, the authors prove local well-posedness for the interface in $C^{1,\gamma}$ for $0<\gamma<1$ as well as the global well-posedness and decay of small perturbation in $H^3(\T)$ of the flat interface with lighter fluid on top.
-The proof is very different than our as it uses a contour dynamics equation, but the spirit of the stability result is pretty similar.
+The proof is very different from ours as it uses a contour dynamics equation, but the spirit of the stability result is pretty similar.

-Finally, an interesting question is about the optimality of the $(1+t)^{-1}$ decay in \eqref{eq:thm-decay}.
-The dynamics of the equation preserve the fact that the perturbation and its normal derivative are vanishing on $\p\Omega$ \ie $\rho - \Theta\in H^2_0(\Omega)$.
-For higher normal derivatives this property is not preserved, and this is the main reason why the time-decay is limited.
-This is one of the main motivation to study boundary layers formations in this system, together with the possibility to allow non-vanishing perturbations on $\p\Omega$.